i-need-arrow

 Is there emotional support for my children locally?

-You can always speak to your child’s health visitor or nursery/school teacher to let them know what is going on so they can offer extra support to your child if needed.
+We recommend speaking with any professionals already involved in your child’s life – for example your child’s health visitor and their nursery/school to let them know what is going on so they can offer extra support to your child if needed.

 What is a MARAC?